SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 <a href="{{ site.baseurl }}/images/2024-05-19-spectrum-singers-2024-ives.jpg"><img src="{{ site.baseurl }}/images/2024-05-19-spectrum-singers-2024-ives-thumb.jpg" width="400" height="300" alt="Playing Charles Ives's 'Psalm 90'" title="Playing Charles Ives's 'Psalm 90'" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>

-Ok, Ives next.
+Ok, [Charles Ives](https://en.wikipedia.org/wiki/Charles_Ives) next.
 Again, this is a composer whose music does not move me, but his source material is excellent, in the choice of Psalm 90.
 Generally, I love the Psalms, especially the central Davidic ones that start with despair and end with hope.

 Ehrlich says in his program notes that this piece may be the only one with which Ives was ever fully satisfied: